Expo (magazine)

 Expo is a Swedish anti-racist magazine started in 1995 by Stieg Larsson.
 It is issued by the non-profit Expo Foundation (Stiftelsen Expo).
-The magazine, issued four times a year, contains investigative journalism focused on nationalist, racist, anti-democratic, anti-semitic, and far-right movements and organisations.
+The magazine, issued four times a year, contains investigative journalism focused on nationalist, racist, anti-democratic, antisemitic, and far-right movements and organisations.
+It also publishes articles and podcasts on the Internet on a more regular basis.
 The people responsible for Expo make no connections with specific organisations or political parties, but work together with individuals and organisations that share Expo's platform.
 The chairman of the Expo Foundation is Charles Westin.
 The magazine is headquartered in Stockholm.

-The organisation has several parts.
-Expo Arkiv is an archive of far-right and anti-democratic events in Scandinavia.
-The archive is open to researchers, students, and individuals who need information.
-Expo Research is a research organisation whose members find and collect information on racist, anti-Semitic, and anti-democratic organisations in Sweden and Europe.
-The information comes from informants, defectors, public files, authorities, independent researchers, and so on.

-The people responsible for Expo closely co-operate with Monitor in Norway and Searchlight in the UK.
-They also exchange information with groups and magazines such as Antifa Infoblatt in Germany, Reflexes and CRIDA in France, Tun Balalaika in Russia, and Nigdy Wiecej in Poland, as well as Institute for Research and Education on Human Rights (IREHR) and Center for New Community (CNC) in the United States.